crate/crate-howtos/docs/deployment/containers/docker.rst

 ..
 NOTE::

-   If you're just getting started with CrateDB and Docker, check out our introductory guides for `spinning up your first CrateDB instance`_.
+   If you are just getting started with CrateDB and Docker, check out the introductory guides for `spinning up your first CrateDB instance`_.

 ..
 SEEALSO::